Scripped/Roblox-Inventory-Shopper/README.md

    - enter an ID, NOT a username.
 An ID is the group of numbers you see when going on roblox.
       - eg. 1957038621
    - wait for the results to load
-   - if this step takes longer than 2 minutes, there may be an error so you will have to either start again or contact me on github/roblox
+   - <b>if this step takes longer than 2 minutes, there may be an error so you will have to either start again or contact me on github/roblox<b>

 # Contact
    - roblox: https://www.roblox.com/users/1957038621/profile